Efficient and Robust Block Designs for Order-of-Addition Experiments: Simulation study and evaluation

+which quantifies how close the responses of the estimated optimal order are to those of the true optimal order.} \end{enumerate}

 For comparison, we also conduct simulations for full block OofA designs with $k=2$ and $k=3$ as benchmarks.
 Based on the effect sparsity principle (see Wu {and} Hamada, {2021}), we consider the number of active position effects $p \leq 6$.
 The results are listed in Table~\ref{tb:pt}.
 They show that the powers for all designs reach 1 when the number of active position effects $p = 1$ and $2$.
 Generally, as $p$ increases and $n_B$ decreases, we observe a decrease in power and an increase in type I error rate.
 Compared to full block OofA designs, the constructed designs achieve smaller block sizes without significant loss in power.
-For instance, when $p=6$, the design with $k=2$ and $n_B=25$ (Table~\ref{tb:25}) reduces the block size by $79\%$ $\left(\frac{25-120}{120}\right)$ while only sacrificing $0.031$ $\left(0.831-0.862\right)$ in power.
-Similarly, when $p=6$, the design with $k=3$ and $n_B=12$ (Table~\ref{tb:12}) reduces the block size by $90\%$ $\left(\frac{12-120}{120}\right)$ with only a $0.06$ $\left(0.829-0.889\right)$ reduction in power.
-The type I error rate generally remains around $0.05$ when $p \leq 3$ but increases as $p$ rises.
+For instance, when $p=6$, the design with $k=2$ and $n_B=25$ (Table~\ref{tb:25}) reduces the block size by $79\%$ $\left(\frac{25-120}{120}\right)$ while only sacrificing {$0.038$ $\left(0.878-0.840\right)$} in power.
+Similarly, when $p=6$, the design with $k=3$ and $n_B=12$ (Table~\ref{tb:12}) reduces the block size by $90\%$ $\left(\frac{12-120}{120}\right)$ with only a {$0.048$ $\left(0.894-0.846\right)$} reduction in power.
+The type I error rate generally remains around $0.05$ when {$p \leq 2$} but increases as $p$ rises.
 Compared to full block OofA designs, the constructed designs show only a modest increase in the type I error rate.
-For instance, when $p=6$, the design with $k=2$ and $n_B=25$ (Table~\ref{tb:25}) only raises the type I error rate by $0.007$ $\left(0.121 - 0.114\right)$.
-For designs with $k=3$ and $n_B=12$ (Table~\ref{tb:12}), the increase is $0.029$ $\left(0.140 - 0.111\right)$ at $p=6$.
-To facilitate comparison, the results shown in Table~\ref{tb:pt} are visualized in Figure~\ref{fi:pt}.
+For instance, when $p=6$, the design with $k=2$ and $n_B=25$ ({ Appendix Table~\ref{tb:25}}) only raises the type I error rate by {$0.014$ $\left(0.100 - 0.086\right)$}.
+For designs with $k=3$ and $n_B=12$ (Table~\ref{tb:12}), the increase is {$0.015$ $\left(0.103 - 0.088\right)$} at $p=6$. {The average differences ($DIF$) between the responses of the true optimal order and the estimated optimal order are less than 0.389 and 0.472 when $k = 2$ and $k = 3$, respectively.
+These differences are relatively small compared with the random error $\sigma_\epsilon = 1$.
+These results indicate that the proposed block OofA designs have comparable power, low type I error rates, and that the responses of the estimated optimal orders are relatively close to those of the true optimal orders.

+To evaluate the performance of the proposed block OofA designs with a larger number of factors, we conduct simulations with $m = 8$ to examine the overall power, type I error rates, and the average response differences for $k = 2$ block OofA designs with sizes $n_B = 70, 56$ and $42$, when the number of active effects $p \leq 8$.
+The results are presented in Appendix Table~\ref{tb:m=8}, which shows that the proposed designs retain high power, low type I error rates, and small response differences between the true and estimated optimal orders for larger value of $m$.}